Beloved (1998 film)

-Beloved is a 1998 American psychological horror drama film directed by Jonathan Demme and starring Oprah Winfrey, Danny Glover, and Thandiwe Newton.
-Based on Toni Morrison's 1987 novel of the same name, the plot centers on a formerly enslaved person after the American Civil War, her haunting by a poltergeist, and the visitation of her reincarnated daughter.
+Beloved is a 1998 American Gothic psychological horror drama film directed by Jonathan Demme and starring Oprah Winfrey, Danny Glover, and Thandiwe Newton.
+Based on Toni Morrison's 1987 novel of the same name, the plot centers on a former slave after the American Civil War, her haunting by a poltergeist, and the visitation of her reincarnated daughter.
 This was the first film produced by Harpo Films.

-Despite being a box office bomb, Beloved received an Oscar nomination for Best Costume Design for Colleen Atwood, the film received mostly positive reviews, and both Danny Glover and Kimberly Elise received praise for their performances.
+Beloved received an Oscar nomination for Best Costume Design for Colleen Atwood.
+The film garnered mostly positive reviews, and both Danny Glover and Kimberly Elise received praise for their performances, but was a box office bomb.

 Plot

 Sethe is a former slave living on the outskirts of Cincinnati, Ohio shortly after the Civil War.
-An angry poltergeist residing in the family home terrorizes Sethe and her three children, an act which causes two of them to run away forever.
+An angry poltergeist residing in the family home terrorizes her and her three children, causing two of them to run away forever.

 Eight years later, Sethe lives alone with her daughter, Denver.
-Paul D., an old friend from Sweet Home, the plantation Sethe had escaped from years earlier, finds Sethe's home, where he drives off the angry spirit that inhabits it.
-Afterwards, Paul D. proposes that he should stay and Sethe responds favorably.
-Shortly after Paul D. moves in, a clean young woman who appears to have a cognitive delay named Beloved finds her way into Sethe's yard and is taken in by her.
+Paul D, an old friend from Sweet Home, the plantation Sethe had escaped from years earlier, finds her home and drives off the angry spirit that inhabits it.
+Afterwards, he proposes he stay and Sethe responds favorably.
+Shortly after Paul D. moves in, a clean young woman named Beloved, who appears to have a cognitive delay, finds her way into Sethe's yard, and Sethe takes her in.

 Denver is initially happy to have Beloved around, but learns that she is Sethe's reincarnated daughter.
-Nonetheless, she chooses not to divulge Beloved's origins to Sethe.
-One night, Beloved, aware that Paul D. dislikes her, immobilizes him with a spell and rapes him.
-Paul D. resolves to tell Sethe what happened, but instead asks her to have a baby with him.
-When Stamp Paid, a co-worker of Paul D who has known Sethe for many years, learns of Paul D.'s plans for a family with Sethe, he pulls a newspaper clipping featuring Sethe and tells her story to the illiterate Paul D.
+Nonetheless, she chooses not to tell Beloved's origins to Sethe.
+One night, Beloved, aware that Paul D dislikes her, immobilizes him with a spell, and rapes him.
+He resolves to tell Sethe what happened, but instead asks her to have a baby with him.
+When Stamp Paid, a co-worker of Paul D who has known her for many years, learns of Paul D's plans for a family with Sethe, he pulls a newspaper clipping featuring Sethe and tells her story to the illiterate Paul D.

-Years ago, Sethe was raped by the nephews of Schoolteacher, the owner of Sweet Home.
-She complained to Mrs. Garner, Schoolteacher's sister-in-law, who confronted him.
+Years earlier, Sethe was raped by the nephews of Schoolteacher, the owner of Sweet Home.
+She complained to Mrs. Garner, his sister-in-law, who confronted him.
 In retaliation, Schoolteacher and his nephews brutally whipped Sethe, leaving a "tree" of keloid scars on her back.
 Heavily pregnant with her fourth child, Sethe planned to escape.
-Her other children were sent off earlier to live with Baby Suggs, Sethe's mother-in-law, but Sethe stayed behind to look for her husband, Halle.
-Sethe was assaulted while searching for him in the barn.
+Her other children were sent off earlier to live with Baby Suggs, her mother-in-law, but Sethe stayed behind to look for her husband, Halle.
+She was assaulted while searching for him in the barn.
 The Schoolteacher's nephews held her down, raped her, and forcibly took her breast milk.